camwebb/klinikDB/doc/rpi_install.md

       [Network]
       Address=10.0.0.1/24

-Restart the service with: `systemctl restart systemd-networkd` and check the IP of `wlan0`: it should say: `inet 10.0.0.1/24`.
+Restart the service with: `systemctl restart systemd-networkd`.
 The new configuration will be initialized at startup.
+Note that until there is something using the interface, `ip addr` will not show an IP, and `networkctl` will show wlan0 as “configuring”.
+Once `hostapd` is running (below). `ip addr` should then say: `inet 10.0.0.1/24`.

-Now we need an access point, with security.
+Now we need an access point.

     emacs /etc/hostapd/hostapd.conf